-- Vulnerabilities and Risk Rating (Probability x Impact): - Non-implementation of relevant legislation (POCA) and guidance from the supervisor (AML Code) Medium (Medium x Moderate) - Description and Comments: - While B2B Licence Holders are not exposed to the same risks as customer-facing operators, they are nevertheless under an obligation to monitor customer behaviour on their servers for AML/CFT purposes, in particular because the nature and style of play taking place is not visible to the B2C operator.
+- Vulnerabilities and Risk Rating (Probability x Impact): - Non-implementation of relevant legislation (POCA) and guidance from the supervisor (AML Code) - Medium (Medium x Moderate) - Description and Comments: - While B2B Licence Holders are not exposed to the same risks as customer-facing operators, they are nevertheless under an obligation to monitor customer behaviour on their servers for AML/CFT purposes, in particular because the nature and style of play taking place is not visible to the B2C operator.
 B2B operators may sometimes consider the absence of customer data or deposits into their systems as meaning they have no obligation to monitor customer behaviour.
-This responsibility is elaborated upon in the AML Code. - Mitigating Factors:

-- B2B Licence Holders are subject to the provisions of POCA and the AML Code (insofar as it relates to them). - The GGC's licensing process, ensuring that key individuals are fit and proper, and its supervisory activity, in the form of desk based reviews and onsite visits, help to mitigate the possibility that Licence Holders are not putting in place the required systems and controls to prevent their services being used for ML/CFT. - B2Bs must have due diligence procedures in place in respect of the partners they do business with and must monitor customer behaviour on their servers in accordance with the AML Code.
+This responsibility is elaborated upon in the AML Code. - Mitigating Factors: - B2B Licence Holders are subject to the provisions of POCA and the AML Code (insofar as it relates to them). - The GGC's licensing process, ensuring that key individuals are fit and proper, and its supervisory activity, in the form of desk based reviews and onsite visits, help to mitigate the possibility that Licence Holders are not putting in place the required systems and controls to prevent their services being used for ML/CFT. - B2Bs must have due diligence procedures in place in respect of the partners they do business with and must monitor customer behaviour on their servers in accordance with the AML Code. - Use of regulatory technology to mitigate risks arising from acceptance of cryptocurrency.